Bootstrapping Yang-Mills matrix integrals: Positivity bounds

-For $L_{\max} =8, 10$, the positivity condition on the irreps with rank $k=L_\text{max}/2, L_\text{max}/2-1$ has negligible effects on the positivity bounds of $\langle \tr XX\rangle$ and $\langle \tr XXXX\rangle$.
-In fact, we have already seen this phenomenon in the explicit example of $L_{\max}=6$, where the rank-$2$ and rank-$3$ sectors fail to strengthen the bounds of $\langle \tr XX\rangle$ and $\langle \tr XXXX\rangle$.
-The reason is that these high rank sectors involve a large number of free parameters $A$, but their positive matrices are of relatively low dimensions.
-Accordingly, for $L_{\max}=12$, we do not impose positivity conditions on the rank-5 and rank-6 sectors, which further reduces the computation efforts, as the derivation of their matrix elements involves more complicated traceless projectors and contractions.\footnote{The rank-5 sector is the same as that of $L_\text{max}=10$, so their matrix elements are already derived.
+For $L_{\max} =8, 10$, the positivity condition on the sectors of ranks $k=L_\text{max}/2, L_\text{max}/2-1$ has negligible effects on the positivity bounds of $\langle \tr XX\rangle$ and $\langle \tr XXXX\rangle$.
+In fact, we have already seen this phenomenon in the explicit example for $L_{\max}=6$, where the rank-$2$ and rank-$3$ sectors fail to strengthen the bounds of $\langle \tr XX\rangle$ and $\langle \tr XXXX\rangle$.
+The reason is that these high-rank sectors involve a large number of free parameters $A$, but their positivity matrices are of relatively low dimensions.
+Accordingly, for $L_{\max}=12$, we do not impose positivity conditions on the rank-5 and rank-6 sectors, which further reduces the computational effort, as the derivation of their matrix elements involves more complicated traceless projectors and contractions.\footnote{The rank-5 sector is the same as that of $L_\text{max}=10$, so its matrix elements are already derived.
 We also remove them to reduce the potential numerical instability. } Moreover, there are some subtleties in the traceless projector for $k\ge D+2$, where the general $D$ expressions become divergent, such as the cases of rank-5 for $D=3$ and rank-6 for $D=3,4$.
 This issue is avoided by omitting the rank-$5$ and rank-$6$ sectors in the $L_\text{max}=12$ computation.\footnote{ At $L_\text{max}=10$, we also omit the positivity condition on the rank-$5$ sector when $D=3$.
 The positivity bounds for $\langle \tr XX\rangle$ and $\langle \tr XXXX\rangle$ are consistent with those from the direct procedure in section \ref{Direct procedure}.}